denzp/rust-ptx-linker/README.md

 Unfortunately, `--emit asm` can't link couple modules into a single PTX.
 Problems comes up when you need to write more or less complex kernels, which use functions from external crates.

-From [discussion](https://github.com/nagisa/math.rs/pull/3#issuecomment-304737732) another solution revealed:
+From [discussion](https://github.com/nagisa/math.rs/pull/3#issuecomment-304737732) another solution revealed: use of LLVM api.

-1. Emit LLVM bitcode for every crate.
-2. Link the bitcodes with `llvm-link`.
-3. Compile output bitcode into PTX with `llc`.

-The linker does the magic without the LLVM tools installed.
+The linker does the magic without any external dependency installed though.
+*How could it be?* you may ask.
+Thanks to [rustc-llvm-proxy](https://crates.io/crates/rustc-llvm-proxy) we avoid dependency on external LLVM lib and use rustc own one.

 ## Issues
 According to Rust [NVPTX metabug](https://github.com/rust-lang/rust/issues/38789) it's quite realistic to solve part of bugs within this repo: